spacotto/grimoire/C/multithreading.md

 **Prevention rules:**
 - Always acquire locks in the **same order**
 - Use `pthread_mutex_trylock()` to avoid blocking indefinitely
-- Minimize the number of locks held simultaneously
+- Minimise the number of locks held simultaneously

 ### Starvation
 A thread is perpetually denied access to a resource because others keep taking priority.